 Registry subkey: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\AU Value: AlwaysAutoRebootAtScheduledTime Type: REG_DWORD Value data: 0 (default value) or 1 (force a restart)

 When this registry value is set to 1, you are still notified of the upcoming automatic restart on the sign-in screen.
-However, at the end of the three-day period, the 15-minute counter begins even if the computer is locked.
-The restart also occurs even if the computer is locked. .
+However, at the end of the two-day period, the 15-minute counter begins even if the computer is locked.
+The restart also occurs even if the computer is locked.

 Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base: